LHS Clubs & Organizations

 FCCLA stands for Family, Career, Community, and Leaders of America.
 This club provides a great opportunity to get involved in community service.
 There is opportunity to compete at the regional, state and national levels in a variety of areas.
 Power of One is an in class activity that counts as an FCCLA project.

-FFA – Advisor: Mrs. Kelley
+FFA – Advisor:

 FFA is a dynamic youth organization that prepares members for premier leadership, personal growth and career success through agricultural education & hands-on experience.
 FFA is an intra-curricular student organization for those interested in agriculture and leadership.